simonvomeyser/simple-web-dev/resources/markdown/extending-laravel-markdown-with-lazy-images.md

 Sadly, the really important work like checking for secure URLs is not done in the parser, it's done in the renderer, right before the image data get's turned into HTML.
 I had no access or possibility to empty the `src` attribute, something vital for most lazy loading libraries.

-It is possible to simply copy the content of the `League\CommonMark\Inline\Renderer\ImageRenderer`, adding my own functionality and adding this Renderer with a higher priority
+I found out it is possible to simply copy the content of the `League\CommonMark\Inline\Renderer\ImageRenderer`, adding my own functionality and adding this new renderer with a higher priority

 ```php